 How We Remember

 How we remember King has everything to do with whether we believe his finest hour was on Aug.
-28, 1963, or April 4, 1968.
+28, 1963, or April 4, 1968 or some other date.
 At thousands of community and state events today, the dream that King shared with America on Aug.
 28, 1963, will be replayed and remembered.
 A country that was founded on the principles of liberty and justice for all will remember how justice was too long denied to African-Americans, how the civil rights movement made clear that separate is not equal, and how King’s dream of all people living together in peace was “deeply rooted in the American dream.”
 We will celebrate the progress that was purchased with great sacrifice and struggle, making it possible for a country that once enslaved African-Americans to now be governed by an African-American.
 And we will be challenged by King’s dream to continue the work of living up to our highest values and deepest convictions.

 When I think about JaiMichael, an African-American boy full of his own dreams and promise, I’m glad to live in a country that remembers King as a national hero.
 But as a disciple of Jesus, I want more for my son than the American Dream.
 I want him to be free not only to pursue his own happiness, but to love God and his neighbors in the radical way of that rebel from Nazareth who saved the world not as a national hero, but as a crucified enemy of the state.
-This is why I want my son to know the witness of the Martin Luther King who laid down his life on April 4, 1968.
+This is why I want my son to know the witness of the Martin Luther King who laid down his life.

 Jesus said, “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13, KJV).
 The radical message of the Gospel is that “while we were still sinners, Christ died for us.”
 In short, Jesus laid down His life for His enemies.
 When we pay attention to the life of King as a life of discipleship, we can see that his assassination was also a willing sacrifice of himself out of love for his enemies.
 To see King’s life through the lens of his death is to see how it was an imitation of Christ.
 As such, it teaches us something about what it might mean for us to follow Jesus here and now.

 Most people know King was a Baptist preacher.
 In the church world where he was raised, he was something of a prodigy, going to college early, mastering the art of public speaking, getting a Ph.D. in theology.
 A promising young man with a young family, King did what most folks in his position do after graduation: He went looking for a good job.
-He found it at the Dexter Avenue Baptist Church in Montgomery, Ala.
+He found it at the Dexter Avenue Baptist Church in Montgomery, Alabama.

 Dexter Avenue was supposed to be the first step in a ministerial career for the promising Dr. King.
 But King’s career was interrupted by two things: the civil rights movement and Jesus.
 By his own account, the movement called him first.
 After Rosa Parks was arrested for not giving up her seat to a white man on a city bus, the new pastor, King, was drafted to lead the African-American community in a boycott of public transportation.
 Several weeks into the struggle, he tried to resign.
 He hadn’t bargained for death threats or round-the-clock meetings.
 After his resignation was refused, King soon went to jail.
 The movement was beginning to get in the way of his career.